 Unfortunately, these horrible events did take place, and we cannot carry on with our lives and pretend they never happened.

-If you want to read some great historical novels or memoirs set during this time, the following twelve books are a great place to start.
+If you want to read some great historical novels or memoirs set during this time, the following 12 books set in World War ll are a great place to start.

 12. The Girl in the Red Coat by Roma Ligocka